sahi1l/httlads/_sources/Happiness/happiness.rst

 When we use VLOOKUP our goal is to join together these two sheets adding columns to the happiness sheet using values from the row in the countries of the world sheet from the row where the country names match.
 For example in our happiness sheet Ireland is on row 15 but in the countries of the world sheet it is on row 101.
 What we want to do is take (at least) column B row 101 from the countries sheet and add it to the happiness sheet on row 15 column M.

 With VLOOKUP with do this by allowing the function to search for the value in one cell in another column, and then return the value from a different cell in the same row but in some other column.
-To find the continent of Israel we would use VLOOKUP(A15, Sheet1!$A$6:$F$229, 5, FALSE)
+To find the continent of Ireland we would use VLOOKUP(A15, Sheet1!$A$6:$F$229, 5, FALSE)

 Let's unpack that: